Please find below, our current list of governors and their role within the Governing Body.

 I am a Foundation governor appointed by the church.
 I first became a governor in 2004.
-I am currently chair of the Ethos Committee, a member of the Governors' Resources Committee, and also a member of the Admissions Committee.
+I am currently Chair of the full Governing Body as well as the Ethos Committee, a member of the Governors' Resources Committee, and also a member of the Admissions Committee.
 I am also the Governor with responsibility for Safeguarding and Collective Worship in the school.
 I have lived in the village since 1991 and attend St. James' Church in Newbottle and as well as being a member of the PCC.
 I am a trustee and Treasurer of the Memorial Hall.
 I am also the wardrobe mistress, costume maker and designer for the Charlton Pantomime every two years.
 From 1991 to 2015 I was a volunteer with Home-Start Banbury, a voluntary organization that supports families with young children going through difficult times.
 I was formerly a secondary school teacher of English, but having done a postgraduate degree in history I now teach part-time at Oxford University's Department of Continuing Education, specializing in local and landscape history.
 I am married to Paul, who retired in 2007 as Clerk of the Parliaments.
 He was knighted which meant that I became Lady Hayter.
 We have three grown-up children (who between them went to eight different schools) two working in London and one based in Geneva, and two grandchildren.

 Mrs D Sheasby (Foundation)